hed-standard/hed-specification/docs/Appendix_A.md

 Top-level node names are enclosed in triple single quotes (e.g., `'''Event'''`), while other node names have at least one preceding asterisk (*) followed by a blank and then the name.
 The number of asterisks indicates the level of the node in the subtree.
-HED-3G node names can only contain alphanumeric characters, hyphens, and underbars.
+HED-3G node names can only contain alphanumeric characters, hyphens, and under-bars.
 They cannot contain blanks and must be unique.
 HED (2G) and earlier versions allow blanks.
 Everything after the node name must be contained within `<nowiki></nowiki>` tags.
 Placeholder nodes have an empty node name, but are followed by a # enclosed in  `<nowiki></nowiki>` tags.